ukaea/scientific-python-cookiecutter/docs/source/ci.rst

 GitLab CI has the ability to parse the reports from ``coverage`` and produce an overall test coverage badge (see the "Settings > CI > General" section to find it) as well as test coverage visualisation for merge requests.
+Both of these features have already been set up in the ``.gitlab-ci.yml`` file with the cookie-cutter.

 .. note::